 - Typically with bamboo plywood, there is an “A/Front” side and a “B/Back” side to the panel, with the “A” or “front” side being consistent in color and the “B” or “back” side being less consistent.

-- As with something like marble, no two panels of bamboo plywood are the same which means you get a unique counter-top that is different from any other in the world.
+- As with something like marble, no two panels of bamboo plywood are the same, so you get a unique countertop that is different from any other in the world.

 - Darker colored woods can also be found by choosing carbonized bamboo rather than natural.

 You may have noticed many hotels and fine resorts using wood wall paneling in their cutting edge interior design.
-Many of these deisgners are choosing bamboo for it’s clean lines, minimalist appearance and sleek beauty, not to mention it’s eco-friendliness.
-Think wood paneling was only used in home construction in the 70′s?
+Many of these designers are choosing bamboo for its clean lines, minimalist appearance, and sleek beauty, not to mention it’s eco-friendliness.
+Do you remember wood paneling used in home construction in the ’70s?
 It’s back!
-This look went out of fashion for a while but has started to come back and is a great way to add a good touch of elegance to your home, whether it be in the kitchen, study or the bedroom as an accent wall or as a full on wall decorating choice.
-The material is durable enough to last a long time and withstand the rigors of the busiest household, and still be able to transform a room with the beautiful colors available.
+This look went out of fashion for a while but has started to come back.
+It’s a great way to add a good touch of elegance to your home, whether it be in the kitchen, study, or the bedroom as an accent wall or as a full-on wall decorating choice.
+The material is durable enough to last a long time, withstand the rigors of the busiest household, and still be able to transform a room with the beautiful colors available.

 Formaldehyde Emissions and Bamboo Plywood

-Make sure your supplier provides testing documents related to their showing that their products are safe.
+Make sure your supplier provides testing documents related to their bamboo products showing that they are safe.
 One of the issues that is currently worrying state legislators is how to reduce the level of formaldehyde emissions produced by composite wood products.
-Bamboo plywood produces much lower levels than other wood products on the market which is another reason why they are becoming more popular.
-According to the Wall Street Journal this is convincing many eco-conscious retailers to produce safer products made from materials such as bamboo plywood:
+Bamboo plywood produces much lower levels than other wood products on the market and is another reason why they are becoming more popular.
+According to the Wall Street Journal, this is convincing many eco-conscious retailers to produce safer products made from materials like bamboo plywood: